eastmad/Swiss-Army-Knife/README.md

     end

+We have some generated svn statistics in the directory **userdata**, and we just want to display them.

 A few steps beyond Hello World.
-First of all, we handle a varibale part of the url with the :name variable.
+First of all, Sintra can represent a varibale part of the url with named parameter, placed in the __params__ hash.
 We use this to get a developers name, and then extract the file that holds the stats for that developer.

 Remember that with ruby, the last statement of a method to be evaluated is the return value.
 So the File.read statement is the thing to be rendered.
 That odd __FILE__ construct means "the file that we are currently in".